bcj/beocijies/README.md

 * the thread pool stuff might be bad if there are a ton of users?
 * fix logging for render
 * clean up render more generally
+* links in desktop pages from mobile links are probably broken for nginx
+  * switch to making links absolute by default and then add a special testing flag for mobile site generation